Menu

 Equity release is a mechanism for homeowners, particularly those in retirement, to free up some of the capital tied up in their property without the need to move house.
 It’s a way to get your hands on some of the wealth you’ve accumulated in your property over the years.

 The two primary forms of equity release are lifetime mortgages and home reversion plans.
 With a lifetime mortgage, a homeowner borrows a part of their home’s value.
-No repayments are made during their lifetime; instead, the loan amount, along with accumulated interest, gets repaid when the property is sold, usually after the homeowner’s passing or if they move into care.
+No repayments are made during their lifetime; instead, the loan amount and accumulated interest get repaid when the property is sold, usually after the homeowner’s passing or if they move into care.

 With a home reversion plan, part or all of the homeowner’s property is sold to a reversion company.
 In return, the homeowner gets a lump sum or regular payments and can continue living in the home rent-free until they pass away or move out.